Teefmummy/Shooting-Gallery/README.md

 If the user fails to reach the score threshold then they will be direct to a page where they can restart the game.

-## MVP

-Include the full list of features that will be part of your MVP a board that populates with clickable objects that has a win and loss condition.

-The game will have clickable divs that give you score and a timer which counts down. the landing page will lead to the game page

 ## Helper Functions

 | Function | Description |